-Grown from a seedling of Cox’s Orange Pippin, Holsteins are a yellow apple with red streaking.
-The sweet and juicy cream-colored flesh is coarse-textured yet firm, making it a good pie apple.
+Grown from a seedling of Cox’s Orange Pippin, Holstein is a yellow apple with red streaking.
+Its sweet and juicy cream-colored flesh is coarse-textured yet firm, making it a good pie apple.
 Harvest Holsteins, a good keeper, in late September.

 Parentage: Cox's Orange Pippin x Unknown

 An apple of German descent, the name Holstein comes from the name of the region of the country.
 It was first grown in 1918 and has been a favorite fresh-eating dessert apple ever since.